ynput/ayon-documentation/website/docs/addon_unreal_admin.md

 ## Template Setting for UAsset Publish
 ### Set up the UAsset publish template in project
 You need to set up the template for UAsset product type to ensure they are published without corruption of the file(s).
 To set up the template for UAsset publish, you need to go to **Project Settings**(framed by the red square) and **Anatomy**.
-Then you need to select your project and create custom publish template for UAsset(frame by the blue square).
+Then you need to select your project and create custom publish template for UAsset(frame by the light blue-green square).

 ![Unreal AYON UAsset Template Project Setting](assets/unreal_uasset_template_settings_project_setting.png)